agile-connors/agile-connors/README.md

 - [ ] The backlog item has **one or more acceptance criteria**.
 - [ ] The backlog item is **estimated in story points** and is **5 points or less**.
 - [ ] The backlog item has any **additional details** needed to understand the requirements.

+## Sprint 1

+*Tuesday 6/27, 6:15pm - Thursday 6/29 3:00pm*

+### Story Points Forecast

+Our initial forecast is **8 story points**.
+These points comprise of:

+- (2) View a map of Boston
+- (3) View food trucks on the map
+- (1) View truck title
+- (1) View trucks available at current time
+- (1) View truck availability

+We chose 8 story points because the above seems like what we could realistically complete in 2 days while producing a stable product increment.

 ## Development